Tea Houses in Seoul with Great Matcha

 Dongdong Teahouse

 This one is on the third floor with no elevator — worth knowing before you go, but also part of what keeps it feeling the way it does.
 Small, quiet, and intentional.
-The design is Japanese garden-inspired: natural wood, soft light, the kind of space that makes it easy to sit for an hour without noticing.
+The design is Japanese garden-inspired, and it works.
+Eight indoor seats and a few outside.
+When we got there around 5pm on a weekday it was calm enough that you could actually exhale.

 What I appreciated most before even tasting anything: the menu offers sweet and non-sweet versions upfront.
 You don’t have to remember to ask or catch someone mid-pour.
 That small thing says a lot about how seriously they take it.
-The matcha is excellent — thick, grassy, properly made.
+I ordered the traditional matcha latte without sugar — legit matcha, clean flavor, exactly what I came for.
+My husband had the black sesame hojicha latte.
+We shared the matcha panna cotta for dessert and it all held up.

 T. Nomad

 The moment you walk in, the setting does exactly what it promises.
 Rustic, warm, designed like a traditional Japanese tea house with calm music playing softly in the background.
-This is genuinely one of the most beautiful spaces on this list — the kind of place you take a photo before you even sit down.
+This is genuinely one of the most peaceful spots I found in Seoul — the kind of place that makes you forget you’re in a busy city.

 I had the matcha latte and it came sweet.
-I’m not sure whether a non-sweet option exists or whether I simply needed to ask when ordering — something I’d recommend clarifying when you make your reservation.
-Reservations are essentially required; walk-ins are difficult and the space fills fast.
+I’m not sure whether a non-sweet option exists or whether I simply needed to ask when ordering — something I’d recommend clarifying when you make your reservation or the moment you sit down.
+It’s worth asking before they make your drink rather than after.

 Osulloc Tea House

 They do sweeten by default, so mention it when you order if you’d rather have it without.
 But here’s the thing — even if you forget, the drink isn’t ruined.
-The sweetness stays mild enough that the actual tea still comes through.
-Try the matcha tiramisu or cheesecake if they have it — both are worth ordering.
+The sweetness stays mild enough that the actual matcha flavor still comes through.
+That’s a meaningful difference from places where the sweetness buries everything.
+I order mine with oat milk and it works really well with the lighter character of Jeju matcha.

 Pyunkang Yul Tea House

 I didn’t know much about this place before going in, but the moment you sit down it makes complete sense.
-The space is beautiful — Japanese-style wooden lattice windows, calm music, a subtle essential oil scent, a small garden visible from certain seats.
-It feels like somewhere that’s been carefully thought through.
+The space is beautiful — Japanese-style wooden lattice windows, calm music, a subtle essential oil scent in the air, and seats that look directly out onto a lush garden.
+It’s the kind of atmosphere that makes you slow down whether you planned to or not.

 Mochibang